Monday Poets | “Whitman @ 200: Art and Democracy, featuring Leonard Gontarek and poets from the Poetry in Common Workshop.”

 There were more famous visitors like Oscar Wilde, and Thomas Eakins who painted his portait; but he liked, met, and accepted all kinds of people, and they never forgot him.

 In 2019 at the Free Library of Philadelphia, and all over the country, we celebrate the anniversary of his birth in 1819.
-Poet and teacher Leonard Gontarek and his students from the Osage Poets will be part of that celebration as they read their poetry in our Monday Poets Series.
+Poet and teacher Leonard Gontarek and his students from the Poetry in Common Workshop will be part of that celebration as they read their poetry in our Monday Poets Series.